 What is Average in Maths?

-In mathematics, an average is a single value that represents the middle or central point of a group of numbers.
+In mathematics, an average (arithmetic mean) is a single number that represents the middle or central value of a set of numbers.
+It helps simplify data and makes comparison easier.

 Average = (70 + 80 + 90) ÷ 3 = 240 ÷ 3 = 80